sjanhunen/dokimazo/papers/one-question.rst

 - It's not the law in our hearts, but it's Christ, the one who fulfills the law (and so much more), dwelling in our hearts
 - God reveals mysteries to us so we can understand His heart, not so we can explain complex Bible passages
 - Knowing the love of Christ is being in tune with the heart of God.

+God's work with Israel was just one piece of a much bigger puzzle.
+Israel was to be a light and an example to all other nations.
+They would look at them with with law written in their hearts and say "I want that."
+But God is going to accomplish something similar but even bigger with all nations together without distinction when Christ is dwelling in their hearts.
+The heavenly rulers will look at a body formed from all nations with Christ as head and see the wisdom of God.

+Even though Israel is in a blinded, hardened state now, God has an incredible plan He is working out through the heart of people from all nations.
+Paul is speaking specifically about this in the book of Ephesians.

+If I understand all mysteries but don't have love, I am nothing.

+Israel wasn't the only nation that struggled with hardened hearts:

+   [Eph 4:18 KJV] 18 Having the understanding darkened, being alienated from the life of God through the ignorance that is in them, because of the blindness[G4457] of their heart:

+The word blindness is also translated "hardness".
+It means a covering over something.

 - Doing everything heartily means doing it from the heart so that it can include the whole soul.
 - It's not what we do.
 It's not even how we do it.
 Really, it's why we do what we do.
 That's really getting to the heart of the matter.